 Sarah started by making a list of all her current, ongoing, and upcoming initiatives.
 Looking at her list, she realized more than half of her current Workstorm conversations were addressing those initiatives.
 So, she created a workspace for each initiative, and added her relevant conversations into each workspace.

 For example, Sarah is the project manager for Acme Co.’s new website relaunch, which includes multiple initiatives under this one project umbrella.
-So, she created one workspace for her Dev Team conversations, one for Content Creation, and one for Designers.
+So, she created one workspace for her Dev Team messages, one for Content Creation, and one for Designers.

 Stakeholder and announcement workspaces

-Once Sarah finished creating workspaces for each website initiative, she added two more workspaces: one for making project announcements, and another for managing stakeholders and executive oversight.
+Once Sarah finished creating Workspaces for each website initiative, she added two more Workspaces: one for making project announcements, and another for managing stakeholders and executive oversight.

 For example, Sarah’s CEO, CTO, CMO, and her immediate boss are regularly looking to her for updates and answers about the website relaunch.
 If a message comes through from these executive stakeholders, she wants to be sure to see it quickly and to respond in a timely fashion.
 So, she created a workspace for this Executive Team to keep all her stakeholder conversations in one place.

 Similarly, Sarah created a separate Workspace for making project announcements, including milestone achievements or deadline updates to all her various stakeholders.
 This Workspace includes a combination of both Sarah’s project team and stakeholder messages allowing her to update everyone at once, while also allowing her to see at a quick glance what information was last shared with each stakeholder.

 Perhaps your job centers around client services rather than project management.
 In this case, you may wish to structure your workspaces around each client, like Robert does.